built-on-openfin/container-starter/how-to/use-security-realms/README.md

 ![Launching app in the same realm](./assets/same-realm-app-launched.png)

-From the platform view, we can send a message to the launched application within the same security realm as the initially launched application something into the textarea and pressing send message in the third box.
+From the platform view, we can send a message to the launched application within the same security realm as the initially launched application.
+Go ahead and type something into the textarea and press send message in the third box.
 ![Writing a message to same realm app](./assets/security-realm-sending-message.png)

-Success! you should see the message in the application launched from the platform view because they are in the same security realm and are running on the same runtime version.
+Success!
+You should now see the message in the application launched from the platform view, because they are in the same security realm and are running on the same runtime version.
 In the application that received the message from the platform view, you can send something back to the view for acknowledgement.
 ![Receiving a message and sending message to same realm app](./assets/security-realm-same-message.png)

 At this point you should have something that looks like the image below.